Agency and Media [Mis]Representation

 Panopticon and Synopticon: The Mechanisms of Social Control and Social Change?

 Society cannot exist without social control.
 As Durkheim noted, the problem of anomie occurs when there is not enough social control.
-However, when there is too much control, societal progress is constrained by a lack of autonomy and human agency.
-As such, a problem of modern governance is not so much constraining the tyranny of the many, but instead restraining the tyranny of the affluent few.
-It is a relatively few powerful people in society, who control the agency of the many by engineering hegemony.
-The powerful achieve their aim of influencing the narrative by controlling the mechanisms of knowing and their implementation.
-Thus, the mass media must be understood as an ideological tool, one that is appropriated by its controllers to engineer an epistemology of society.
+However, when there is too much control, social progress is constrained by a lack of human agency.
+As such, we should consider that a problem of contemporary political governance is not so much constraining the tyranny of the many, but instead restraining the tyranny of the powerful few.
+This is because it is a relatively few powerful people in society, who control the agency of the many by engineering hegemony.
+The powerful maintain their power by controlling the ideological state apparatuses [ISAs] that inform what we know, how we think and consequently how we react.
+Thus, the legacy mass media must be understood as an ideological tool, one that is appropriated by its controllers to engineer an epistemology of society.

 Foucault’s panopticon is an example of top-down structural power: the few watching the many.
-What is often overlooked in Foucault’s concept is the significance of socialisation.
-An epistemology of society instils knowledge and understanding of the different social contexts in which we understand and conform to hierarchies of power, and the norms of expected behaviour.
-As such, social control is achieved and maintained by accepting the rules that govern our behaviour in various milieux.
-However, if we reject the knowledge that inform the expected forms of behaviour in different social contexts, then the panopticon has no power to discipline souls.
-For example, the prison is the generally accepted social context of punishment, in which a few prison guards observe and control the behaviour of the many prisoners.
-Social control is initially maintained by depriving the prisoner of the rights and freedoms taken for granted outside of the prison, and creating a system of power, informed by dependency.
-However, after the prisoner becomes acclimatised to their new milieu, power and control within the prison is maintained by the fear of further forms of internal – rather than external – deprivations.
+What is often overlooked in Foucault’s concept is the power of ideology, in reinforcing the norms of expected behaviour in different social contexts.
+For example, the prison is the generally accepted social context of punishment, in which a few prison guards observe and control the behaviour of many prisoners.
+Social control is initially maintained by depriving prisoners of rights and freedoms that are taken for granted outside of the prison.
+This creates a system of subjection, which reinforces itself by the prisoners’ dependency.
+However, after the prisoner becomes acclimatised to their environment, power and control within the prison is maintained by the fear of further forms of internal – rather than external – deprivations.
 Nonetheless, it is important to note that humans are not always passive actors.
 Some prisoners do not conform to the norms of behaviour that is integral to the effective functioning of the prison environment.
-Prisoners can resist the prison’s institutional socialisation and develop strategies of resistance, which militate against the status quo.
+Prisoners can resist the prison’s institutional power and develop strategies of resistance, which militate against the status quo of the prison guards.

 Mathiesen’s concept of the synopticon, in which social controlled is achieved by the many watching the few, also suggests that social actors are passive.
 However, unlike Foucault’s top-down panopticon, Mathiesen’s synopticon contends that social control is maintained from the bottom-up.
 He argues that we have become a viewer society in which the consumer habits of the many are controlled by a relatively few media organisations and consumer companies.
 They distract us from the reality of our material situation by controlling what we see, think, consume and how we act.
 This is demonstrated by the public’s obsession with TV celebrity culture and the way in which we spend exorbitant amounts of time interacting on social media sites.
 However, Mathiesen overlooks the way in which actors appropriate social media to mobilise, empower themselves and affect social change.
-This is demonstrated by how social media has been appropriated in the Arab SpringSlutwalk#MeToo and Black Lives Matter protests, which have to some extent become social movements.
-The use of social media from the bottom-up has also highlighted institutional discrimination.
+This is demonstrated by how social media initiated protests from the bottom-up, such as the Arab SpringSlutwalk#MeToo and Black Lives Matter, which have to some extent become social movements.
+The use of social media from the bottom-up has also highlighted institutional gender and racial discrimination.
 This was seen during the vigil for Sarah Everard and the racial profiling of Bianca Williams, and her partner Ricardo dos Santos.

-Both the panopticon and synopticon are means of knowing.
+Both the panopticon and synopticon are ways of knowing and understanding.
 They provide us with an epistemology of society.
 However, they overlook the dominance of the culture of individualism in modern consumer society, which the powerful employ to constrain the momentum of social and political changes.
 Although social media platforms have brought the problem of persisting inequalities to the attention of wider society, the public – as agents of change – lack the power to control their own narrative.
 Consequently, the rug is always shifting below the feet of the powerless, who continue to dance to the tune of the powerful.
-In our neoliberal society the zeitgeist is that of the individualism of social moments, rather than the collectivity of social movements.
+In our neoliberal society the zeitgeist relies on the individualism of social moments, rather than the collective power of social movements.

-How can we use social media to control the political narrative and empower the powerless?
-Would changes in the law to regulate social media empower the few or the many?
+How could you use your social media platform to take back control of the political narrative and empower the powerless?

 Status-Fate Freedoms and Intersectionality